smartmakers/drivers/examples/stateful/readme.md

 # Stateful Golang Driver Example

-This directory contains an example for a more complex golang driver.
+This directory contains an example for a more advanced driver written in golang.
-The driver manages state explicitly, allow for keeping data around across multiple uplinks as well as allow to send multiple values for the same property in a single uplink.
+The driver manages state explicitly, which allows for keeping data around across multiple uplinks, but also allow sending of multiple values for the same property in a single uplink.

 The kind of device this drivers is designed for is usually